LulaSan/GreenHouse/README.md

 **THIS IS THE OFFICIAL REPOSITORY OF SmartGreenhouse!**

-*SmartGreenhouse is a service that allows you to manage*
+*SmartGreenhouse is a service that allows you to manage and control a personal vegetable garden.*